geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 $$\boldsymbol y_{w,s} = \boldsymbol W \boldsymbol y_s \tag{11} \label{weighted-data}$$

 are the weighted data sets.
-Note that the same weights are applied to each dataset.
+Note that the same weights are applied to each membre of the dataset.
 Note further, that $$\boldsymbol \alpha$$ and thus $$\boldsymbol \Phi_w(\alpha)$$ are the same for each residual vector.
 Our minimization problem is now to minimize $$\sum_s \lVert r_{w,s} \rVert_2^2$$, which we can write in matrix form like so: